-In case we haven't hammered it home that Yuno is the mascot of this trope, its now become a rather large trend to copy other characters, Yandere or not, onto Yuno's face from the first episode in the anime.
+In case we haven't hammered it home that Yuno is the mascot of this trope, it's now become a rather large trend to copy other characters, Yandere or not, onto Yuno's face from the first episode in the anime.
 You probably know at as 'The Yandere Face.' meme.
-They sell posters of her making said face at some Hot Topics, even though the anime never got a dub and just finished airing.
+They sell posters of her making said face at some Hot Topics, even though the anime had just finished airing in Japan.
 Poster girl indeed.

 The anime includes some parts of the Mosaic spin-off.

-The 3rd also got a bit more screentime to better illustrate his presence in the first episode.
+The Third also got a bit more screentime to better illustrate his presence in the first episode.